Faculty Advising Guide

 Some students have had a waiver of Foreign Language in high school.
 Advise them to not register for a Foreign Language course and meet with Disability Services regarding eligibility to substitute courses.

 Does the student explain that they may need a reduced course load?
 Explain that they will need to register for a full course load; however they have the option to reduce the number of classes by withdrawing without a penalty via a petition process.

 Ask if the student is comfortable in a large auditorium or prefers a small classroom, which might afford them more access to the instructor.

 Ask if they prefer lecture hall style or discussion group format.

 Ask if they prefer front row to decrease distraction.

 Review course selection in light of the amount of reading involved.
 Suggest that they balance their schedule with “heavy” and “light” reading required courses.
 Refer them to Disability Services for information on alternative text.

 Explain the types of evaluation formats professors will utilize; tests, quizzes, papers, lab reports, research requirements, etc. Some students’ documentation recommends alternatives to Scantron or bubble answer sheets.

 Types of examinations

-Some students have difficulty with multiple choice exams and would do better given an alternate form of exam.
-In-class writing assignments can difficult because of time constraints or concern about penalties because of grammatical and spelling errors.
+Some students have difficulty with multiple choice exams or In-class writing assignments and may require access via extended time, a distraction reduced testing location, or use of a laptop.
 Refer the student to Disability Services to arrange for in class accommodations to address these concerns.